 Acne can be embarrassing and painful, and in some cases, it can lead to permanent scarring.
 If you have pimples or irritation on your back and shoulders, you may have back acne.

-Chad D. Housewright, MD, a dermatologist on the medical staff at Scott & White – Temple helps people with a number of skin conditions, including back acne.
+Chad D. Housewright, MD, a dermatologist on the medical staff at Scott & White – Temple, helps people experiencing a number of skin conditions, including back acne.

 “As a dermatologist, we assist in the diagnosis, prevention, treatment and management of acne,” Dr. Housewright said.
 “We help reduce the number of acne lesions and severity.
 We also discuss ways to prevent and manage future acne flares.”

-When it comes to back acne, you may need to learn about the root cause of those pesky pimples.
-Dr. Housewright explains that acne is a chronic inflammatory disease of the hair follicle and sweat gland (the pilosebaceous unit).
+When it comes to back acne, you need to learn about the root cause of those pesky pimples.
+Dr. Housewright explained that technically speaking, acne is a chronic inflammatory disease of the hair follicle and sweat gland (the pilosebaceous unit).
 These follicles get plugged by sticky skin cells and this forms small bumps called comedones.
-These comedones often rupture and this causes the larger, red, inflamed pimples.
+These comedones often rupture and this is what causes the larger, red, inflamed pimples you might be used to seeing.

 “Back acne can lead to large, red pimples on the back and shoulders in men and women,” Dr. Housewright said.
 “This can affect people of any age, but it is most common in adolescents and younger adults.”